pjackson34/ICT_302/content/posts/MSLR.md

 - #### I can describe and compare content management systems.
 I think after Week 8 this 'I can' statement became a lot easier for me to see and complete.
 We looked at a list of CMS's and had to choose 2 to examine and describe.
 I had never really thought about how many types of Content Management Systems were really out there.
-I think the one I found the most intriguing was *Moodle.* This was an educational CMS tat reminded me a lot of something like
+I think the one I found the most intriguing was *Moodle.* This was an educational CMS that reminded me a lot of something like
 Canvas and Blackboard.
 They even had a tab where you could login as a fake student or teacher and see how it would work if you decided to use this CMS.
 In terms of WordPress and Hugo, I think WordPress may be a little more user friendly and easier to navigate for someone who has never really used very many CMS's.